alexeygrigorev/mlwiki.org/index.php/Conditional_Probability.md

 ---
-title: "Conditional Probability"
 layout: default
 permalink: /index.php/Conditional_Probability
+tags:
+- probability
+- russian
+title: Conditional Probability
 ---

-# Conditional Probability

 ## Conditional Probability
 ''Conditional Probability'' $P(B \mid A)$ (or $P_A (B)$) is the probability that $B$ happens provided that $A$ has already happen.